-Born in 1946 and raised in Massachusetts is currently pastor of Saint Mark United Church of Christ in Latonia, Kentucky.
-His wife Marcia is a pediatric occupational therapist in Ohio and they live in Fort Thomas, Kentucky.
-Marcia and Howard have six children and nine grandchildren between them.
-He was ordained in 1992 and served Zion United Church of Christ, Norwood, Ohio, United Church of Christ of Covington, Ohio, and is currently serving St. Mark United Church of Christ, Latonia, KY.
+Born in 1946 and raised in Massachusetts is currently the pastor of Saint Mark United Church of Christ in Latonia, Kentucky.
+He was ordained in 1992 and served Zion United Church of Christ, Norwood, Ohio, United Church of Christ of n, Ohio, and is currently serving St. Mark United Church of Christ, Latonia, KY.
 From 1972 to 1992 he was a professor of Art and head of the department of art at Northern Kentucky University.
-His degrees are a BFA from San Francisco Art Institute, MA and MFA from University of California, Berkeley, and MDiv from United Theological Seminary.
+His degrees are a BFA from the San Francisco Art Institute, an MA and an MFA from the University of California, Berkeley, and MDiv from the United Theological Seminary.

-On June 1, 1985 while dying in a hospital in Paris, France he had a Near Death Experience that involved being tormented in hell, calling out to Jesus, being saved, given a life review, and having all his questions answered.
-From that experience he ceased being an atheist and is now a Christian pastor.
+On June 1, 1985, while dying in a hospital in Paris, France he had a Near Death Experience that involved being tormented in hell, calling out to Jesus, being saved, given a life review, and having all his questions answered.
+From that experience, he ceased being an atheist and is now a Christian pastor.
 He has written four books based on his experience and has participated in over thirty overseas mission trips and countless missions in the US.
-Currently there is a Hollywood movie being produced by Alcon Studios based on his story.
+Currently, there is a Hollywood movie being produced based on his story.

-Reverend Storm and Marcia live in the house he built in 1977 with their dogs and goldfish.
+Reverend Storm lives in the house he built in 1977 with his dog and best friend Patrick.
 He is an avid flower gardener, painter, and grandfather.
-His life is dedicated to sharing the love of God to the world and especially sharing the love of Jesus Christ.
-The most important lesson he learned in his near death experience is a personal relationship with Jesus Christ.
+His life is dedicated to sharing the love of God with the world and especially sharing the love of Jesus Christ.
+The most important lesson he learned in his near-death experience is a personal relationship with Jesus Christ.